 I grew up drinking hibiscus tea, agua de jamaica.
-In Mexico, every meal is served with agua fresca, and if you open the fridge of a Mexican family, you’ll find a big pitcher of some type of refreshing beverage in there.
+In Mexico, every meal is served with an agua fresca on the side, and if you open the fridge of any Mexican family, you’ll find a big pitcher of some type of agua fresca (a refreshing beverage) in there.

 The flor de jamaica – hibiscus flower- comes from a plant that grows all over the world in tropical-ish weather.
 This flower has a trumpet shape and a deep red color.
 It is harvested and dried so we can make a delicious tea.
-You can drink the tea hot or cold, but if you are making the authentic Mexican drink, you’ll talke it cold.
+You can drink hot hibiscus tea or cold.
+If you are making the authentic Mexican drink, you’ll use it cold.

-Hibiscus taste is tart, sweet, and kind of cranberry-like, and it has a ton of SUPERPOWERS (benefits).
-Hisbiscus is known for its impressive amount of antioxidants, for helping out with blood pressure and many more benefits.
+It has a ton of SUPERPOWERS (benefits).
+Hisbiscus is known for its impressive amount of antioxidants, for helping out with blood pressure, and many more benefits.

 So you have to prepare it really soon because this delicious and refreshing tea has it all: superpowers and taste.

-How to prepare Agua de jamaica- hibiscus tea?
+How to prepare Agua de jamaica- jamaica drink (hibiscus tea)?